What does “ojamashimasu” mean in Japanese?

 - Whey they want to interrupt a conversation

-So, Japanese people use this expression as a kind of greeting to inform others of their presence.
-In some cases, this expression is similar to the English one, “excuse me”.
+So, Japanese people use this phrase as a kind of greeting to inform others of their presence.
+In some cases, this phrase can be similar to even “excuse me”.

-To understand this expression more clearly, let me explain its components in detail, one by one.
+The definition and meanings are not that difficult, I think.
+To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

 - o – お : a prefix making its following word polite.

 - masu – ます : an auxiliary verb used after a verb to make it polite.
-Probably this is well known as a part of Japanese masu form.
-In the expression, this works to make “jama shi” sound polite.
+Probably, this is well known as a part of Japanese masu form.
+In the phrase, this is used after “jama shi” to make it sound polite.

-From these four components, we can understand that “ojamashimasu” is literally the polite expression of “jama suru” which means ‘to interrupt’ in Japanese.
+From these three components, we can understand that the phrase is literally the polite form of “jama suru” which means ‘to interrupt’ in Japanese.
 And actually, it is.
-Japanese people use this expression to say “I’m gonna interrupt you” politely.
-This expression, therefore, is not always suitable for the start of a conversation.
-Only when we want to start a conversation with someone while he/she is working on something, this works well.
+Native speakers use this phrase to say “I’m gonna interrupt you” politely in Japanese.

-Then, let me explain how to use this expression through the example sentence below.
+So far, I’ve explained the definition and meanings of “ojamashimasu” together with its grammatical components.
+Then, let me explain how to use it through the example sentence below.

 Example #1: how to use “ojamashimasu”